Letters to parents

 Yours sincerely,

-Headteacher
+Astrid Schon, Headteacher

-London East Alternative Provision (LEAP
+London East Alternative Provision (LEAP)

 NHS Guidance - Is my child too ill for school?